jerry81/codeingame/AI/G11-Startup/notes.md

   3. 6 devs, 1 mgr, 6 to maintenence
   4. 8 sellers, 1 mgr, 6 maintenence, 4 competitiveSellers
   5. 0 hires, 8 maintenence, 4 competitive sellers

+- now our reputation is up, but unlike the AI we don't keep expanding the business.

+- market:
+  - market share can be stolen by higher rep competitor from lower rep -